svarts/OneTab/README.md

 1. Open your browser and navigate to the extensions page (e.g., chrome://extensions for Chrome).
 2. Enable 'Developer mode'.
-3. Click 'Load unpacked' and select the dist folder from the cloned OneTab repository.
+3. Click 'Load unpacked' and select the build folder from the cloned OneTab repository.
 4. The OneTab extension icon should now appear in your browser toolbar.

 ### Usage